dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 It is far from obvious why a type of the form `∀(r : Type) → (F r → r) → r` is equivalent to a recursively defined type `T = F T`.
 A mathematical proof of that property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) by P. Wadler.
-In this tutorial we will focus on the practical use of Church encodings.
+In this tutorial, we will focus on the practical use of Church encoding.

 Let us write the Dhall code for the examples shown in the previous section.